 Life Hacks For Better Aging

-The skin around your eyes is the most delicate and thin skin you own.
-It’s also the place that wrinkles tend to appear first.
+I bet you didn’t expect this on my list.
+You see, the skin around your eyes is the most delicate and thin skin on your body.
+It’s also the place where wrinkles tend to appear first.
 By wearing oversized sunglasses, you are preventing sun damage from occurring around your eyes and you are also reducing how much you are squinting.
 This means you will have fewer eye wrinkles as well as fewer forehead wrinkles.

 Of course, you will want to take care of your skin too and you can do that by investing in a good skin care regimen like this one.